mikeurl/gradio-website-qa/README.md

    python app.py
    ```

+## Caching Mechanism
+The application includes a caching mechanism that stores website content in a local SQLite database.
+This improves efficiency by retrieving content from the cache when available and within an acceptable age, reducing the need for repeated scraping.

+## LLM Integration
+The application integrates an LLM to evaluate the relevance of scraped content and answer questions based on the provided website.
+The LLM helps ensure that only relevant content is stored in the cache and provides context-aware responses to user queries.

+## OpenAI API Optimization
+The application has been optimized for OpenAI's API, ensuring compatibility and proper functionality.
+The `llm_api_call` function is tailored to interact with OpenAI's API, providing seamless integration and context-aware responses.

 5. **Use the Gradio interface**:
    - Open the provided URL in your browser.
    Enter the website URL, select the LLM, and ask a question.
 The application will use the LLM's retrieval capabilities to extract relevant information from the website and provide an answer using the selected LLM.swer using th